renatoathaydes/renatoathaydes.github.io/_posts/2014-08-16-Learn-Programming-In-Ceylon-Part-2.md

 We also created a first, more or less complete program, the *Maths Helper*, that allows users to do some simple maths.

-In this part of the series, we will start looking at some more advanced concepts, such as union types, switches, custom types, Maps, Trees and polymorphism.
+In this part of the series, we will start looking at some more advanced concepts, such as union types, switches, custom types, enumerated types, polymorphism and generics.

 These concepts will allow you to tackle problems with a high level of complexity in a manageable manner.

-To start with, let's have a look at one of the most innovative features of Ceylon: union types.
+To get started, let's have a look at one of the most innovative features of Ceylon: union types.

 ## Union types